mehalter/mehalter.com/content.md

         id: gtri
         location: Atlanta, GA
         notes:
+          - "Developed **Applied Category Theory** based scientific modeling ecosystem in **Julia** for representing scientific scientific theories, hypotheses, and experiments as runnable code"
+          - Led the hardening of an HPC cluster with DISA **STIGs** for a secure environment using **Ansible** and **Shell Scripting**
+          - "Developed AI models using **PyTorch** and **TensorFlow** to identify compromised machines on a network using **NetFlow** data"
-          - "Lead contributor to research projects sponsored by large entities DARPA, NIH, DOD, and ONR"
+          #- "Performed lead contributor duties to research projects sponsored by large entities DARPA, NIH, DOD, and ONR"
-          - "Wrote and published peer reviewed conference and journal papers to communicate research findings to the greater research community"
+          #- "Wrote and published peer reviewed conference and journal papers to communicate research findings to the greater research community"
-          - "Contributed and participated in white paper and proposal writing to bring in more funding for new and on-going projects"
+          - "Contributed and participated in white paper and **proposal writing** to bring in more funding for new and on-going projects"
-          - "Delivered applied research projects to sponsors such as source code, web applications, and technical reports"
+          #- "Delivered applied research projects to sponsors such as source code, web applications, and technical reports"
           #- "Used NetFlow data and machine learning in Python and scikit-learn to detect compromised machines on a network based off known blacklists and whitelists of IP addresses"
       - title: Undergraduate Research Assistant
         company: Georgia Tech Research Institute